 Historical Attractions of Lisbon: Santa Maria Maior Cathedral

-You’ll be able to admire, among other things, two magnificent Romanesque towers erected in the 12th century, an astonishing Gothic cloister or the baptistery that was used in 1195 at the baptism of St. Anthony of Padua.
+A visit to this cathedral during your 4 days in Lisbon enables you to admire, among other things, two magnificent Romanesque towers erected in the 12th century, an astonishing Gothic cloister or the baptistery that was used in 1195 at the baptism of St. Anthony of Padua.
 Despite several restorations, the medieval atmosphere of the building has been preserved.
 This visit will take you on a real journey through time.

 Historical Attractions of Lisbon: The Calouste Gulbenkian Museum